 First and Foremost

-With a long and distinguished history stretching back more than 300 years, 1st The Queen’s Dragoon Guards is the Light Cavalry Regiment of Wales and the Border Counties.
-It is also the senior Regiment of the Line in the British Army.
+With a long and distinguished history stretching back more than 300 years, 1st The Queen’s Dragoon Guards is the Cavalry Regiment of Wales and the Border Counties.
+Specialising in reconnaissance its soldiers fight for information about the enemy and environment.

 1 January 1959

-These light cavalry troops are experts in reconnaissance.
-Equally as comfortable on foot as they are at the wheel of a Jackal 2 armoured vehicle, their versatility means they could find themselves deployed anywhere in the world.
+QDG soldiers are experts in reconnaissance.
+They are the Army's 'eyes and ears' in the battlespace.
+Skilled in a wide range of weaponry, these light cavalry crewmen are equally as capable on foot as they are at the wheel of a Jackal 2 high mobility vehicle.
+Their adaptability means they could find themselves deployed anywhere in the world.

 - Driving a Jackal 2 armoured vehicle